oflorez/HumanGenomeAssemblies/README.md

 This protocol can be utilized to filter specific regions of interest within assemblies, making them suitable for various other applications.

 ### Step 1.
 Define the target region of interest
 This step is customized, employing an In-Silico PCR strategy that involves searching a sequence database using a pair of PCR primers.
+See an example [video](https://www.youtube.com/watch?v=U8_QYwmdGYU) on YouTube channel.

+#### Example application: hg38, chr5:1,250,000-1,450,000